Final Results and Insights

 Project duration: 6 weeks

-Role: I was the end-to-end UX/UI designer on The Pollinator Project.
+Role: I was the end-to-end UX/UI designer on AllTrails add a feature project.

 Tools used: Figma, Canva, Adobe Lightroom, Adobe Photoshop